 When you ask most people about the mobile phones that came before the smartphones we all know and love today, most of them will probably think of the flip phone.

-There are some stereotypical models of this phone that have become cultural icons of a sort, with small displays for the clock on notifications on the front, a screen on the top half when it is open, and a keypad with dial keys that are just like the keys on typical phones that were not mobile.
+Some stereotypical models of this phone have become cultural icons of a sort, with small displays for the clock on notifications on the front, a screen on the top half when it is open, and a keypad with dial keys that are just like the keys on typical phones that were not mobile.

-Even if you use a dedicated smartphone today, you might have an old flip phone kicking around somewhere, and you might wonder if it can be reactivated.
+Even if you use a dedicated smartphone today, you might have an old flip phone kicking around somewhere and wonder if it can be reactivated.
 We’ll answer this and similar topics below.

 To start, we’ll say that it is possible to reactivate an old flip phone.
 However, this can depend on a couple of things.
 Further, even if you can reactivate the phone of your choice, specific makes or models may encounter some problems when you attempt to use some of their programs.